Walpola Rahula Thera: Biography

 He was born on 9 May 1907 at Walpola, a small village in the Galle district of southern Sri Lanka.
 At thirteen, he entered the Sangha.
 His education covered Sinhala, Pali, Sanskrit, Buddhism, history and philosophy.
 He studied at the Vidyalankara Pirivena and at the University of Ceylon, where he associated with E. F. C. Ludowyk, G. P. Malalasekera, E. W. Adikaram and other scholars.
 After his period at the Sorbonne, he became Vice-Chancellor of Vidyodaya University.
 He was noted not only for his erudition but also for his strong socialist views, as well as his belief that monks have a duty to play a role in guiding the political consciousness of the people.
-His book Bhikshuvakage Urumaya (Heritage of the Bhikkhu) was a strong voice in the Buddhist Nationalist movement that led to the 1956 electoral victory of Solomon Bandaranaike.
+His book Bhikshuvakage Urumaya (Heritage of the Bhikkhu) was an influential text advocating for the monks' involvement in social and political projects.
+Rahula's writings were also influential on the Buddhist Nationalist movement that led to the 1956 electoral victory of Solomon Bandaranaike.
 He left Vidyodaya University in 1969, due to political differences with the government of the day.
 Thereafter, he returned to the West and worked in many academic institutions in Europe.
 He returned to Sri Lanka during his last days, and lived in the temple near the New Parliament in Kotte, until his death.